IgniteUI/indigo-design-docfx/en/patterns/menu.md

 > [!WARNING]
 > After inserting any of the Menu Patterns available, you should trigger `Detach from Symbol` to break it down to the Components that are used to create the layout in order to be able to generate it as Angular code.
-The individual Menu Elements, as well as the background and data binding layers must stay intact and not be detached!
+The individual Menu Elements together with the background must stay intact and not be detached!

 <img class="responsive-img" src="../images/menu_detach.png" srcset="../images/menu_detach@2x.png 2x" />